 Use the public car park next to Maitai Motor Camp as a start/finish point for circuits (see Access tab above).

 From Fringed Hill, the track climbs along the ridge (to elevation point 839 m on the topo map) before descending to the low point on the ridge at 713 m elevation.
 The ridge is quite narrow in places, and slippery roots, inconveniently located tree stumps, steep undulations and rocky drops give the track a Black Diamond technical rating (and probably its name too), and means it is necessary to walk your bike in parts.
 Brook-Waimarama Sanctuary lies in the valley immediately southwest, and has a ‘halo’ effect in regard to the presence of native birdlife.
-Species like South Island robin, tui and kerurū fly beyond the sanctuary fence and may be seen amid the mix of silver beech and hard beech trees along the ridge.
+Species like South Island robin, tui and kerurū fly beyond the sanctuary fence and may be seen amid the beech trees along the ridge.

 The track climbs again to reach a four-way intersection atop a knob (elevation point 812 m on the topo map) after 1.8 km.
 At this point you can turn left and head north along Sunrise Ridge to the Maitai Dam via Peaking Ridge or Bob Taylor Road, or into Maitai Valley via 629 downhill track.
 Turning right will drop you down to Third House and Dun Mountain Trail.